 If you are serious about wines and want something simply fabulous for a romantic occasion, this is the wine to drink.
 Impressively robust yet faintly feminine, this is a sensual and indulgent wine for any romantic occasion.

-- Blackbird Vineyards Paramour (California)
+6. Blackbird Vineyards Paramour (Napa Valley, California)

 This Cabernet Franc and Merlot red wine blend is my favorite American red wine for romantic occasions.
 And if you’re spending Valentine’s Day alone, this wine would make a suitable paramour for a little self-care!

-Have a very memorable Valentine’s Day, or whatever romantic occasion you’re celebrating with your wine of love.
-And if you want more tips on finding wines for date night, don’t miss my article on The Best Inexpensive Champagnes for Valentine’s Day.
+If you want more tips on finding wines for date night, don’t miss my article on The Best Inexpensive Champagnes for Valentine’s Day.

 This article was originally published in 2016.
-It was most recently updated in January 2022.
+It was most recently updated in January 2023.